dg24crn/dg24crn/README.md

-# Hey! :wave:
+# Hey! :wave: Its Dai!

-I'm DAI, a technology enthusiast and FrontEnd Developer.
+I'm Diego Carreon, a technology enthusiast and FrontEnd Developer.

 - :round_pushpin:I'm a FrontEnd Developer from Mexico